dan-schel/css-template/README.md

 ## Input styling

 Inputs can be styled in a similar way to input buttons.
-Also similarly to buttons, the styles will also use the properties defined in the `:root` element, which, being a css custom property, can be overriden for a certain input or a container that has inputs inside.
+Also similarly to buttons, the styles will also use the properties defined in the `:root` element, which, being a CSS custom property, can be overriden for a certain input or a container that has inputs inside.
 These are:

 - `--input-rounding` for how much border radius to use on the input's boundary
 - `--input-outline` for the thickness of the outline around the input